QuestNetwork/quest-coral-js/README.md

 ## Description

-IPFS Datastore Interface For The Quest Network.
+IPFS Datastore For The Quest Network.

 ## Installation & Usage